Homeowner Guidance

 Homes with Extensive Damage

-If damage was extensive or the overflow could not be cleaned up promptly, removal and replacement of damaged wallboard and wall insulation should be considered to avoid indoor air quality problems later.
-Wallboard acts like a sponge, drawing moisture up above water level.
+If the damage was extensive or the overflow could not be cleaned up promptly, removal and replacement of damaged wallboard and wall insulation should be considered to avoid indoor air quality problems later.
+The wallboard acts like a sponge, drawing moisture up above the water level.
 It becomes very fragile if it stays wet for long and will fall apart when bumped.
-If asbestos-containing materials are known to be present in flood debris in amounts greater than regulatory trigger levels, they must be removed in accordance with Colorado Air Quality Control Commission Regulation No. 8, Part B.
+If asbestos-containing materials are known to be present in flood debris in amounts more significant than regulatory trigger levels, they must be removed in accordance with Colorado Air Quality Control Commission Regulation No. 8, Part B.

-Wooden wall studs and sills probably won’t need to be replaced if they are thoroughly cleaned, disinfected and allowed to dry properly.
-Since the studs and sills will be covered by new wallboard and painted, they will be removed from direct human contact.
+Wooden wall studs and sills probably won’t need to be replaced if they are thoroughly cleaned, disinfected, and allowed to dry properly.
+Since the studs and sills will be covered by new wallboards and painted, they will be removed from direct human contact.
 If the walls are paneled, the bottom of each panel should be carefully pried away from the wall.
 A block or something similar should be used to hold the paneling bottom away from the wall sill so that the area between wall studs can drain and dry out.
-The paneling may have to be completely removed in order to take out any wet insulation or extensive contamination behind it.
+The paneling may have to be removed entirely to remove any wet insulation or extensive contamination behind it.
 Once disinfected and dried out, the paneling can often be nailed back into place.
 Wastewater won’t damage concrete like it will wood or wallboard, but it will still soak in to some extent.
 Concrete walls and floors should be washed thoroughly and allowed to dry out.